AI Annotation Explained

 Privacy is another critical ethical issue.
 Annotators frequently work with sensitive data, where individuals’ privacy could be compromised if not handled properly.
 Techniques such as anonymization and pseudonymization are employed to ensure that data is utilized for machine learning without infringing upon individual privacy rights.

 In sum, data annotators hold an inherent dual role.
 They cater not only to the technical aspect of making data understandable and accurate to AI but also have the onus to ensure the ethical integrity of AI models.
-Ensuring equal emphasis on these two realms during data annotation will enable the creation of AI models that are both technically proficient and ethically responsible.
+Ensuring equal emphasis on these two realms during data annotation will enable the creation of responsible AI models.

 AI Annotation Techniques for Virtual Assistants